lightning/bolts/ext-dynamic-commitments.md

   - if there isn't an outstanding `dyn_propose` it has sent
     - MUST send an `error` and fail the channel
   - MUST forget its last sent `dyn_propose` parameters.
-  - if the TLV stream is empty
+  - if the `update_rejections` is a zero value
     - SHOULD NOT re-attempt another dynamic commitment negotation for the remaining lifecycle of the connection
-  - if the TLV stream is NOT empty
+  - if the `update_rejections` is a non-zero value:
     - MAY re-attempt another dynamic commitment negotiation
     - if a dynamic commitment negotiation is re-attempted:
-      - SHOULD relax any parameters that were specified in the TLV stream of the `dyn_reject` message.
+      - SHOULD relax the parameters whose TLV types match the bits that were set in the `update_rejections` value.
       - if no sensible interpretation of "relax" exists:
         - SHOULD NOT re-attempt a dynamic commitment negotiation with this parameter set.